mguery/aws-projects/README.md

 ## Step 1: Create VPC
+A virtual private cloud (VPC) is a virtual network dedicated to your AWS account.
+It's logically isolated from other virtual networks in the AWS Cloud.
+You can launch your AWS resources, such as Amazon EC2 instances, into your VPC.

 from [vpc console](https://console.aws.amazon.com/vpc/home?region=us-east-1#vpcs:), click create vpc
 - name tag - DemoVPC
 - IPv4 block - 10.0.0.0/16